GrAndSE/lighty/README.markdown

 - Stupid simple syntax almost compatible with django-template
 - Pure python
 - Simple and compact code
+- Template filters with multiply arguments
-- Simple but powerfull tag declaration - it's easy to create your on block tags
+- Simple but powerfull tag declaration - it's easy to create your own block tags with writing single function
 - Custom template tags can modify template on fly

 Example: